THE NEXT DYNAMIC LEADER IN INFORMATION SYSTEMS LOOKS LIKE

-Our program layers managerial training with technical concepts to help you become a leader in your chosen career path in information technology.
-Eight specializations allow you to focus your degree on topics most relevant to your interests.
+YOU are the next changemaker in the technology industry.
+YOU are the next dynamic leader in Information Systems.
+Experience a program that layers managerial training with technical concepts to help you become a leader in your chosen career path in information technology.
+You can customize your degree to your interests or choose a specialization in either Business Intelligence or Cybersecurity.
 With hands-on software projects, each class will take you one step closer to understanding how to harness the power of technology for business.

 You’ll graduate with a strong grasp of technical concepts and how to effect change through technologies.
 Explore the following topics throughout the program: